 Cover picture by (Spencer R. Layne/U.S. Navy)

-Can you reuse your tree for firewood?
+Can you reuse your Christmas tree for firewood?

 We do not recommend chopping up your tree as fuel for your home fireplace or wood stove.
 In addition to not being adequately seasoned, evergreens have very high levels of flammable resin.
-And the combination of quick-burning needles and sparks from the tree pitch creates dangerous smoke and sudden large fires.
+The combination of quick-burning needles and sparks from the tree pitch creates dangerous smoke and sudden large fires.
 These fires burn extremely hot and can damage your firebox and chimney.

 Can you store a Christmas tree outside until spring?